jonathantemplin/LinnMemorialLecture2017/index.md

 > - But, test scores and precise physical measurements are seldom the same...
 >   - Scores have error (sometimes a lot of error) -- indexed by reliablity or standard error of measurement
 >   - The meaning of the score may not be accurate
+>   - Scores have no true zero point

 ---